A No-Go Theorem for Shaping Quantum Resources

 The set of quadratic $H$ is closed under the Poisson bracket:

-forming the Lie algebra $\mathfrak{sp}(2,\mathbb R)\simeq\mathfrak{su}(1,1)$.
-Within the full infinite-dimensional algebra of smooth Hamiltonian vector fields, this quadratic subalgebra is \emph{maximal} with respect to the property that its Weyl-mapped generators are finite-order differential operators (order $\le 2$).
+forming the Lie algebra $\mathrm{sp}(2,\mathbb{R})\simeq \mathrm{su}(1,1)$.
+Within the full infinite-dimensional algebra of smooth Hamiltonian vector fields, this quadratic subalgebra is maximal with respect to the property that its Weyl-mapped generators are finite-order differential operators (order $\le 2$).
+Consequently, the flows generated by $\mathrm{su}(1,1)$ (and by $\mathrm{sp}(2N,\mathbb{R})$ in the multimode case) are the only connected Lie flows---finite or infinite-dimensional---that preserve the entire hierarchy of normalized moments, completing the proof.

-Consequently, the flows generated by $\mathfrak{su}(1,1)$ (and by $\mathfrak{sp}(2N,\mathbb R)$ in the multimode case) are the only connected Lie flows—finite or infinite-dimensional—that preserve the entire hierarchy of normalized moments, completing the proof. \end{proof}
+\paragraph{Remarks on the proof.} For clarity, the coupling of moments can be made explicit.
+Acting on monomials $(\alpha^\ast)^p\alpha^q$ one finds

-\emph{Domain.} We work on the Schwartz domain (or, equivalently, finite-energy states) so that all polynomial moments exist; for Gaussian-tailed distributions, moment determinacy ensures that hierarchy statements are well defined.
+where the coefficients $C^{pq}_{mn}$ depend on derivatives of $H$ up to total order $m{+}n$.
+The time derivative of $M_{p,q}$ thus couples to all $M_{p',q'}$ with $p'{+}q'\le p{+}q{+}d$.
+For $d\le2$, the system of equations for the first two moments ($p{+}q\le2$) closes; for any $d>2$ the hierarchy is open.
+Maximality of the quadratic algebra follows from the fact that for any $H$ of degree $\ge 3$ the commutator $[H,x^2]$ or $[H,p^2]$ contains monomials of higher degree, so the quadratic subspace cannot be enlarged without generating higher-order terms under commutation.

-\textit{Remarks on the proof.} For clarity, the coupling of moments can be made explicit.
-Acting on monomials $(\alpha^*)^p \alpha^q$ one finds
+We emphasize that the theorem concerns \emph{dynamical invariance} of the first and second moments under Hamiltonian evolution.
+While any non-Gaussian state can be associated with a Gaussian state sharing the same mean and covariance, such post hoc matching does not imply that a nonquadratic Hamiltonian preserves these moments along its dynamical flow.
+For cubic Hamiltonians (e.g., $H \propto q^3$), the time derivatives of the first and second moments are generically nonzero, reflecting the structural coupling of the moment hierarchy established above.

-where the coefficients $C_{mn}^{pq}$ depend on derivatives of $H$ up to total order $m+n$.
-The time derivative of $M_{p,q}$ thus couples to all $M_{p',q'}$ with $p'+q'\!\le\!p+q+d$.
-For $d\!\le\!2$, the system of equations for the first two moments ($p\!+\!q\!\le\!2$) closes; for any $d\!>\!2$ the hierarchy is open.
-Maximality of the quadratic algebra follows from the fact that for any $H$ of degree $\ge3$ the commutator $[H,x^2]$ or $[H,p^2]$ contains monomials of higher degree, so the quadratic subspace cannot be enlarged without generating higher-order terms under commutation.
+In essence, the proof shows that any smooth non-quadratic Hamiltonian inevitably introduces third- and higher-order differential terms in the phase-space generator.
+These higher derivatives enforce universal coupling between the Gaussian and non-Gaussian sectors, making the symplectic flows the only analytic “tangent directions’’ that remain within the Gaussian manifold.

 \begin{corollary}[No independent control of higher cumulants] For any connected Lie flow generated by smooth Hamiltonians on phase space, the evolution of higher normalized moments is not independent of the first two.
 Equivalently, no Hamiltonian generator---finite or infinite dimensional---can alter a higher cumulant while leaving mean and covariance invariant for all states. \end{corollary}